Journal or Book Title

 Works produced by employees of the U.S. Government as part of their official duties are not copyrighted within the U.S. The content of this document is not copyrighted.

-Kuester, Adam P.; Jones, Robert W.; Sappington, Thomas W.; Kim, Kyung Seok; Barr, Norman B.; Roehrdanz, Richard L.; and Nason, Jason D., "Population Structure and Genetic Diversity of the Boll Weevil (Coleoptera: Curculionidae) on Gossypium in North America" (2012).
+Kuester, Adam P.; Jones, Robert W.; Sappington, Thomas W.; Kim, Kyung Seok; Barr, Norman B.; Roehrdanz, Richard L.; and Nason, John D., "Population Structure and Genetic Diversity of the Boll Weevil (Coleoptera: Curculionidae) on Gossypium in North America" (2012).
 Entomology Publications.
 198.